MichalLytek/Java-Serial-Terminal/README.md

 Currently only in Polish - you can create a new branch and translate all hardcored strings by yourself.

-Or you can extend it and add multilanguage funcionality - don't forget to start a pull request then!
+Or you can extend it and add multilanguage functionality - don't forget to start a pull request then!